Yoast/yoastcs/README.md

 Refer to [Using PHP Code Sniffer Tool](https://www.jetbrains.com/phpstorm/help/using-php-code-sniffer-tool.html) in PhpStorm documentation.

-After installation `WordPress-Yoast` standard will be available as a choice in PHP Code Sniffer Validation inspection.
+After installation `Yoast` standard will be available as a choice in PHP Code Sniffer Validation inspection.